gdonald/player/README.md

 bundle exec rails server
 ```

-Add a "source" directory to the root of your music collections.
+Add a "source" directory to the root of your music collection.
 Then "scan" it from the web interface.
 Re-scan as needed.

 ## License